CodClever/.py-to-.exe-file-documentation/README.md

 Please note, this video is designed for Windows developers and users!
 However, I will cover Linux and Mac as well in some future tutorials... the Mac tutorial is of course inspired by Tom!
 XDD (but only members of our Discord community will understand the joke, this is how I test if they read video descriptions 😅)

-This is an very extensive, deep and detail information created by me  -  Arinjay Kumar.
+This is an very extensive, deep and detail information created by me  -  CodClever.
-This took me a lot of hours.
+This took me a lot of time to make.
-This was a very painful and time taking thing project.
+This was a very painful and time taking project.